NC AgVentures Grant Program

 Register for an Information Workshop

-We are offering four workshops.
+We offer four workshops for applicants during the submission period.
 Choose a date that fits your schedule, the presentation will be the same at all 4 workshops.You can participate through your laptop, phone or tablet.

 The NC AgVentures program is administered by the Cooperative Extension Service at North Carolina State University.
 Technical assistance for the NC AgVentures grant program is provided by N.C.
 Cooperative Extension agents.